qq462518439/MultiboxBot/README.md

 <img src="https://user-images.githubusercontent.com/65224852/197351935-a953706f-99dd-41a5-b3d3-757358d0ce93.png">
 </p>

-All windows are placed automatically by the program the button **Launch** is used, if a window crash or move you can use the button **Repair** to replace it.
+All windows are placed automatically by the program when the button **Launch** is pushed, if a window crash or move you can use the button **Repair** to replace it.

 You can set the role and specialisation of every account by clicking on the menu next to the character's name: